-It is a set of practices that you apply to your web pages on your blog or website to help people find them.
+You apply a set of practices when you write articles or posts on your blog or website to help people find them.

-You write, and a lot of your writing will be online.
-SEO helps you tell search engines to tell readers where to find it.
+You write, and a lot of your writing will be published online.
+SEO-friendly writing helps you tell search engines where readers can find your articles.

 Search engines act like huge libraries.
-They categorise and index almost every page on the Internet and then suggest pages to answer people’s search queries.
+They categorize and index almost every page on the Internet and then suggest pages to answer people’s search queries.

 Let’s say you write a new article about how to open a coconut.

-But if there are already one thousand pages that can answer the question, will your page be suggested as number one, or one thousand for the search query?
+But if there are already one thousand pages that can answer the question, will your page be indexed at number one or one thousand for the search query?

-SEO is what can make the difference to how high or low your page appears in Google searches.
+Learning how to write SEO can make a difference in how high or low your page appears in Google searches.

 Ideally, you would like your new blog post or piece of content to appear on the first page of Google.